Web3WizardZ/Web3WizardZ/README.md

 ## 🤝I want to collabarte with fellow crypto enthusiasts and developers.
 Let's innovate and build the decentralized future together!

+## 💬 Get in contact with me on Discord! @zoomer_degen

-## Donate
+Donate
-If you would like to support my project, please donate to the crypto wallet:
+If you would like to support my project.
+My crypto wallet:

 Ethereum: *0x2e0b29afe75cdf6f7a66c26e8636354bca1faa6f*

-## 💬 Get in contact with me on Discord! @zoomer_degen

 ## Thank you for visiting my profile!
 Let's connect.
 And don't forget to build on scroll 📜